kylelol/KKFloatingActionButton/README.md

 ## Customization

 Here are some of the customization points of the control:
-* `customTableViewCell: (UINib, String)` - a tuple to hold a custom table view cell .xib and the reuse identifier associated with it
+* `customTableViewCell: (UINib, String)` - a tuple to hold a custom table view cell .xib and the reuse identifier associated with it.
+The must be set with your own custom `UITableViewCell`.
 * `buttonShadowColor: UIColor?` - The color of the button's shadow.
 * `buttonShadowOpacity: CGFloat?` - The opacity of the button's shadow.
 Kept between 0 and 1.
 * `buttonBgColor: UIColor?` - The background color of the button.
 * `menuBgColor: UIColor?` - The background color of the overlay that appears when the menu is presented.
 * `menuBgOpacity: CGFloat` - The opacity of the overlay that appears when the menu is presented.
-* `rotatingImage: UIImage?` - The image that rotated when the menu is presented.
+* `rotatingImage: UIImage?` - The image that rotates when the menu is presented.
 Displayed half the size of the button, aligned with the button's center.
 * `imageRotationAngle: CGFloat` - The angle to rotate the rotatingImage when the menu is presented.
 * `rippleColor: UIColor?` - The color of the ripple animation that occurs when the button is toched.
-* `ripplePercent: Float' - How far the ripple animation when ripple outwards.
+* `ripplePercent: Float` - How far the ripple animation when ripple outwards.
 * `rippleLocation: MKRippleLocation` - The start location of the ripple animation.
 Refer to MaterialKit documentation https://github.com/nghialv/MaterialKit.